 If you have an online store, then getting people to buy your products and successfully reach the checkout screen is your bread and butter.
 You need good product descriptions, lively and interesting photos, and even some video or podcast support to really increase your chances of conversion.
 If you're a regular reader of this blog, then you are no doubt aware of how important a blog can be when it comes to keeping your audience informed, involved, and constantly coming back to your site.
 But if you're not doing product reviews you're missing out on some powerful opportunities to drive traffic to your site and drive readers to convert into buyers.
-In a special three-part “epic miniseries,” we'll explore the different ways you can use product reviews and other content events to drive traffic to your site, then turn that traffic into conversions.

 Staying on the Edge